reisir/settings/README.md

 ## Basic usage

+1. Read the [quick-start guide](https://github.com/sceleri/settings/wiki) on how to format the generated skin.
+Settings will not work if you don't format your variable file correctly.
+2. Format your variable file.
-Drag & Drop your settings.inc on the generator skin.
+3. Drag & Drop your settings.inc on the generator skin.

-Confirm that the right skin and file is selected.
+4. Confirm that the right skin and file is selected.

-Click on Generate.
+5. Click on Generate.
    * This will remove any previous files in the settings directory.

-After generation, click on "Open skin".
+6. Click on "Open skin".

-Read the [quick-start guide](https://github.com/sceleri/settings/wiki) on how to customize the generated skin.
+7. Test that the generated skin works and is actually changing the variables.
+   * You will have to refresh your skin manually after changing them with Settings.

-Once you're done, move the folder called "settings" from `Skins\Settings` to `Skins\YourSkin`.
+8. Move the folder called "settings" from `Skins\Settings` to `Skins\YourSkin`.

 ## TO-DO for release:
  - [x] Update RainDoc wiki to new Pipe syntax